robtweed/qewd-microservices-examples/WINDOWS-IRIS-2.md

                 };
                 this.addHandler(fn);

-So, if you remember, if we don't get an error back from the QEWD *login* message handler, it must mean the user has successfully logged in, so we removed the modal login panel:
+If you remember, assuming we don't get an error back from the QEWD *login* message handler, it must mean the user has successfully logged in, so we removed the modal login panel:

                   if (!responseObj.message.error) {